StatisticalRethinkingJulia/ParetoSmoothedImportanceSampling.jl/README.md

 ### Purpose of this package

 This package implements model comparison methods as used and explained in StatisticalRethinking (chapter 7).
+Thus, ParetoSmoothedImportanceSampling.jl is part of the [StatisticalRethinking family of packages](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl).

 The most important methods are *Pareto smoothed importance sampling* (PSIS) and PSIS leave-one-out cross-validation based on the [Matlab package called `PSIS` by Aki Vehtari](https://github.com/avehtari/PSIS.git).
-The Julia translation has been done by @alvaro1101 (on Github).
+The Julia translation has been done by @alvaro1101 (on Github) in a (unpublished) package called [PSIS.jl](https://github.com/alvaro1101/PSIS.jl).

 Updates for Julia v1+, the new Pkg ecosystem and the addition of WAIC and pk utilities have been done by Rob J Goedman.

-ParetoSmoothedImportanceSampling.jl will become part of the [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl).

 ### Installation

 Once registered, ParetoSmoothedImportanceSampling.jl can be installed with:
 ```
-Pkg.dev("ParetoSmoothedImportanceSampling")
+Pkg.add("ParetoSmoothedImportanceSampling")
 ```

 Usually I have only a few packages `permanently` installed, e.g.:
 ```
 (@v1.6) pkg> st